geoadmin/doc-tech/page/status-page.md

 We are analysing the problem and keep you updated on this page.
 :::
 ::::
-:::: details April 30 - Incident with WMS/WMTS
+:::: details April 30 - Incident with WMS/WMTS {open}

 ::: info May 6 - Root Cause Analysis